open-access-policies/health-tech/Operational/Policies/op-pol-002.md

 **3.3.1 BYOD Eligibility and Approval**

-- BYOD participation requires formal application and approval process
+- BYOD participation requires a formal application and approval process.
-- Device compatibility assessment and security evaluation required
+- Device compatibility assessment and security evaluation required.
-- Signed BYOD agreement acknowledging security requirements and company rights
+- A signed BYOD agreement is mandatory.
+This agreement must explicitly state the user's consent to the company's right to enforce all security policies on the device, including the ability to remotely wipe company data and applications.
 - Background check requirements for access to Restricted information
 - Annual device revalidation and security assessment